Nativity5593/Nativity5593.github.io/index.markdown

 ​
 ## LUTHERAN CENTER

-190 S. West.
+* 190 S. West.
 St., Fernley, NV

-(Office, Fellowship Hall, Sunday School Classrooms)
+* (Office, Fellowship Hall, Sunday School Classrooms)

-Across the parking lot from the church building-Sanctuary
+* Across the parking lot from the church building-Sanctuary

+## We are moving later this year.
+Date to be confirmed

+Our new location will be just down the road, at St Michael's & All Angels in Wadsworth